Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How to freeze your credit report

-Help protect your finances if you fear you’ve been the victim of identity theft.
+What is a credit report freeze?
+Learn how can it help protect your finances if you’ve been a victim of identity theft.

 Identity theft is a growing problem for people across the globe, with an estimated 15 million Americans affected each year.
 One way to protect yourself against the financial aftermath that a stolen identity can cause is to freeze your credit report.
 Find out what this means, how to request one and when it might be a good idea.